Operations Improvement Manager

 The Dog Bite of Betrayal

-When I was little, my next-door neighbours had two Saint Bernese Mountain dogs in their backyard, a large and slobbery breed.
+When I was little, my next-door neighbors had two Saint Bernese Mountain dogs in their backyard, a large and slobbery breed.
 One day, my brothers were sitting astride the 8-foot wall that separated our yard from theirs when my oldest brother Richard, who dreamed of becoming the next Steven Spielberg, proposed a new game in the spirit of Indiana Jones.
 My other brother David, perched next to me on the wall, had a crippling fear of dogs, especially very large ones like the two he could see in the distance.
 Having no such fear, I eagerly volunteered to be the Indiana Jones.

-Taking my hand, Richard lowered me down into our neighbours’ yard and began to swing me back and forth along the wall.
+Taking my hand, Richard lowered me down into our neighbors’ yard and began to swing me back and forth along the wall.
 Soon, David gathered his courage and leaned down to grab my hand from Richard’s.
 I was swinging from Richard’s hand to David’s hand and back again along the wall, as if I was swinging from vine to vine.
 Perhaps it was more like a Tarzan game.

 Soon, the burly dogs took notice and bolted towards us.
 Richard’s plan: wait until the last, most dramatic moment to pull me to safety.
 Instead, his glasses fell from his face into the yard below, and he dropped me like a rag doll into the jaws of the gigantic guard dogs.
 David screamed at the top of his lungs.
 “It bit me!”
 I shouted.
 “Run for your lives!”
 Eventually, Richard managed to lean down far enough to grab me.